-- Access to view and manage multiple customers under one login
+- View and manage multiple customers under one login

-- Ability to file returns, make payments, and view file and pay history for clients
+- File returns, make payments and view file and payment history for clients

-- Ability to view and respond to correspondence for clients
+- View and respond to correspondence for clients

-- Ability to request electronic Power of Attorney (ePOA) from clients to act on their behalf
+- Request electronic Power of Attorney from clients to act on their behalf

 Indiana Department of Revenue